FriendsOfREDAXO/redaxo-mit-docker/CONTRIBUTING.md

         $ curl -Ls https://github.com/redaxo/redaxo/releases/download/5.3.0/redaxo_5.3.0.zip | shasum

-2. Check if `docker-redaxo.php` needs to be adjusted.
-Inside are the installation routines for REDAXO and Addons, some of which have been adapted from Core, Installer Add-on, and Backup Add-on.
+2. Check if `docker-redaxo.php` needs to be updated.
+It contains installation routines for REDAXO and addOns, which have been partially adapted from the core, the installer addOn and the backup addOn.

 3. Check if `default.config.yml` needs to be adjusted.